 - Apple Watch (OS 5.0 or later)

 - FlightScope Golf App - This free app is probably what you will use most often as it is the standard application to pull up on your mobile device to record training sessions and view ball and club data.
-There is a QR code on the back of your Mevo+ that is scanned from within the app and Boom!
-Your device is paired and you are ready to hit some shots!
+There is a QR code on the back of your Mevo+ that is scanned from within the app to pair your device!
 Yes, it’s really that easy.

-- FlightScope Skills - This free app is for, you guessed it, assessing your skills.
-Most importantly, this is where you would go to access the FlightScope Combine but you can also do target practice, skills challenges, and compete online with others.
+- FlightScope Skills - This free app is for assessing your skills.
+Most importantly, this is where you would go to access the FlightScope Combine.
+You can also do target practice, skills challenges, and compete online with others.

 - E6 Connect - This free app is what you would pull up when you’re ready to play some simulation golf.
-E6 has the reputation for being one of the highest-quality and most lifelike in simulating golf courses and the fact that it is compatible with Mevo Plus is one of their huge selling points!
+E6 has the reputation for being one of the highest-quality and most lifelike in simulating golf courses.
+The fact that it is compatible with Mevo Plus is one of their huge selling points!
 Please note - you’ll need an Apple Watch 5.0 or newer, or iPhone 8 or newer, to be able to have this app run smoothly.
-Trust me, it’s worth the investment to avoid spontaneous disconnection madness!

 Mevo Plus for Android Products